felipmiguel/AzureDb.Passwordless/README.md

 The implication should retrieve an access token before creating a connection, cache the access token, and retrieve a new access token only if it expires.
 Each database driver provides different solutions:

 * Postgresql: Npgsql library provides a mechanism to obtain a password periodically.
 That is using NpgsqlDataSourceBuilder and [_UsePeriodicPasswordProvider_ method](https://www.npgsql.org/doc/api/Npgsql.NpgsqlDataSourceBuilder.html#Npgsql_NpgsqlDataSourceBuilder_UsePeriodicPasswordProvider_System_Nullable_Func_Npgsql_NpgsqlConnectionStringBuilder_CancellationToken_ValueTask_System_String____TimeSpan_TimeSpan_).
-The library AzureDb.Passwordless.Postgresql contains a class that provides a callback that obtains the password from Azure AD.
+The library AzureDb.Passwordless.Npgsql contains a class that provides a callback that obtains the password from Azure AD.
 * Mysql:
   * MySql.Data library provides a mechanism to configure an authentication plugin.
 The library AzureDb.Passwordless.Mysql provides a class that implements the authentication plugin and obtains the password from Azure AD.
 The problem of this library is that the configuration uses old System.Configuration library, which is not supported in .Net Core.
 So, the library is not usable in .Net Core applications.
   This library was tested with Azure Database for MySQL Flexible Server and Azure Database for MySQL Single Server, but **token as password only works in Azure Database for MySQL Single Server**.